 Post-service claims.
 As the name implies, these are claims made after care has been given, often under a group health plan.
 When you put these in, you are typically asking for reimbursement for the costs.
 This category comprises the majority of the overall group claims.

 — Disability claims.
 These claims focus on determining if the injury or ailment is severe enough that you are unable to work and are therefore disabled.

-With any claim, it is incredibly important to know all of the proper steps to take to give it the best chance of acceptance in California.
-To learn more, please check out our site now.
+With any claim, it is incredibly important to know all of the proper steps to take to give it the best chance of acceptance.
+To learn more, reach out to our Chicago disability lawyers today.